 Theme 2: Reasons for wanting to become a GBN nurse

 The reasons given for wanting to be a GBN nurse were quite varied; the most common reason given was the wish to use relevant experience and to ensure a nursing input into the CCGs to improve care.
 Several respondents mentioned that the CCG role fitted well with their retirement or semi-retirement and several respondents wished to gain or develop commissioning experience.
-Respondents highlighted the importance of making a nursing input to CCGs as distinct from both a clinical governance or medical input.
-In open ended responses the core elements of the statutory nurse role in the CCG board were most often associated with ensuring a nursing perspective or voice is heard when commissioning decision making , ensuring that quality (mentioned by six respondents) and safety in patient care were priorities for the CCG and generally contributing to good governance.
+Respondents highlighted the importance of making a nursing input to CCGs as distinct from either a clinical governance or medical input.
+In open ended responses the core elements of the statutory nurse role in the CCG board were most often associated with ensuring a nursing perspective or voice is heard when commissioning decision making , ensuring that quality and safety in patient care were priorities for the CCG and generally contributing to good governance.

 Theme 3: Confidence and impact